odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

           An early-morning train takes you to Bhopal, the under-rated capital of Madhya Pradesh, a surprising mix of medieval Hindu and Islamic architecture, and modern town-planning.
 It is a fast-growing city situated on gently-rolling hills and around two man-made lakes.

-Bhopal is perfect for visiting the stupas and abandoned monasteries of Sanchi, one of the most important Buddhist sites, and the cave shrines of Udaigiri and prehistoric cave paintings of Bhimbetka.
+          Bhopal is perfect for visiting the stupas and abandoned monasteries of Sanchi, one of the most important Buddhist sites, the cave shrines of Udaigiri, and the prehistoric cave paintings of Bhimbetka.
       - type: hotel
         url: >-
           /destinations/india/states/madhya-pradesh/cities/bhopal/hotels/jehan-numa-palace-hotel/
         title: Jehan Numa Palace Hotel
         content: >-
-          Built in 1890 and set in 5 sprawling acres, the Jehan Numa Palace Hotel is the beautifully-preserved erstwhile home of the rulers of Bhopal.
+          Built in 1890 and set in 5 sprawling acres, Jehan Numa Palace Hotel is the beautifully-preserved erstwhile home of the rulers of Bhopal.
 The abundance of space has also allowed for airy rooms with large beds and stylish colonial furniture in dark wood.
-Unlike most city hotels, Jehan Numa boasts of wide balconies, open lawns, fountains and many inviting spots to relax and unwind after a day of sightseeing.
+Unlike most city hotels, Jehan Numa boasts of wide balconies, open lawns, fountains and many inviting spots to relax and unwind.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''